 After the first year of working together, most clients will meet four times a year to review progress and receive support around specific topics relevant to their current needs.
 Again there is flexibility to meet more or less frequently as needed.

-4. What Topics Are Covered In Therapy Informed Financial Planning?
+4. What Topics Are Covered In Therapy-Informed Financial Planning™?

 In financial therapy, we commonly talk about exterior and interior personal finances.
 I like to think of each of them as an ingredient in a delicious recipe.
-Each ingredient can be combined with others and come out with a completely different meal.
+Each ingredient can be combined with others and create a completely different meal.

 Exterior Therapy Informed Financial Planning will look at the six major areas of personal finances.
 1. Cashflow/Spending 2.
 Investments/Retirement 3.
 Taxes 4.
 Insurance 5.
 Estate Planning 6.
 Education Funding